CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/glossary-of-terms.md

   - title: Glossary of terms
     short_desc: >
       Welcome to the Glossary of terms used in the FY19 Recommended Budget.
-If you find a term you don't understand in this budget website, please contact the Office of Budget Management.
+If you find a term you don't understand in this budget website, please <a href="mailto:budget@boston.gov">contact the Office of Budget Management</a>.
     description: >
     sidebar_menu: true
 - text_block: